spro/tinymidi/README.md

 # tinymidi

-Tiny USB MIDI controller with ATTiny85 and V-USB
+One button USB MIDI controller on ATTiny85 with V-USB